How can I automate patching and deployment of desktop images?

 To run Windows scripts on the desktop image:

-From the action menu, select Set as image.
+Locate your desktop image, and from the action menu next to it, select Set as image.

 -